google-deepmind/dm-haiku/README.md

   Sonnet 2.
 Modules, methods, argument names, and defaults, and initialization schemes should match.

-### Haiku has been tested by researchers at DeepMind at scale.

-- DeepMind has reproduced a number of experiments in Haiku and JAX with relative ease, thanks to Haiku's API similarity with Sonnet.
-- These include large-scale results in image and language processing, generative models, and reinforcement learning.

-### Haiku is a library, not a framework.

-- Haiku (and Sonnet) are designed to make specific things simpler: managing model parameters and other model state.
-- Haiku can be expected to compose other libraries and work well with the rest of JAX.
-- Haiku otherwise is designed to get out of your way - it does not define custom optimizers, checkpointing formats, or replication APIs.

 ### Haiku makes other aspects of JAX simpler.

 - Haiku offers a trivial model for working with random numbers.
 Within a